to Bet El's newsletter for more exclusive content

 The Herby Dan family indeed moved the Bet El, and the Goodstein challahs found a new venue for dissemination until this day.

-I have never met or even heard about Mrs. Goodstein until this morning, but anyone who takes the trouble to track down her descendants and copy the challah recipe, will own a document that could be auctioned on eBay for millions.
+I have never met or even heard about Mrs. Goodstein until this morning, but anyone who takes the trouble to track her down and copy the challah recipe, will own a document that could be auctioned on eBay for millions.
 In the meantime, check out Herby's site: http://www.herbysbakeshop.com

 Now when Herby reads this article, I will post his confirmation or denial of the above tales right below, so: